Garlicky pull apart pizza bread with gooey cheese and spicy pepperoni makes a fabulously fun weeknight dinner, game day snack, or party appetizer.

 📖 Variations

-There are so many ways to switch up how you make pull apart pizza bread.
+There are so many different ways to switch up how you make pull apart pizza bread.
 Here are just a few ways:

 - Instead of frozen bread dough, you can also use fresh store-bought or homemade pizza dough or refrigerator biscuits.